-To avoid bodily injury, securely place the respective pedal guard in the lock position whenever the boom swing pedal or the P.T.O. pedal is not being operated.
+To avoid bodily injury, securely place the pedal guard in the lock position whenever the boom swing pedal is not being operated.

-Placing the respective pedal guard in the lock position completely covers the boom swing pedal or the P.T.O. pedal.
+Placing the pedal guard in the lock position completely covers the boom swing pedal.

-To prevent misuse, always set the respective pedal guard in the lock position whenever the boom swing pedal or the P.T.O. pedal is not being operated.
-These pedal guards can be used as foot rests.
+To prevent misuse, always set the pedal guard in the lock position whenever the boom swing pedal is not being operated.
+The pedal guard can be used as a foot rest.